oneAPI DPC++ Library Introduction#

 • For transform_exclusive_scan, transform_inclusive_scan algorithms the result of the unary operation should be convertible to the type of the initial value if one is provided, otherwise it is convertible to the type of values in the processed data sequence: std::iterator_traits<IteratorType>::value_type.

-• exclusive_scan and transform_exclusive_scan algorithms may provide wrong results with vector execution policies when building a program with GCC 10 and using -O0 option.
+• exclusive_scan and transform_exclusive_scan algorithms may provide wrong results with unsequenced execution policies when building a program with GCC 10 and using -O0 option.

-• Compiling reduce and transform_reduce algorithms with the Intel DPC++ Compiler, versions 2021 and older, may result in a runtime error.
-To fix this issue, use an Intel DPC++ Compiler version 2022 or newer.
+• Compiling reduce and transform_reduce algorithms with Intel® oneAPI DPC++/C++ Compiler versions 2021 and older may result in a runtime error.
+To fix this issue, use Intel® oneAPI DPC++/C++ Compiler version 2022 or newer.

 • When compiling on Windows, add the option /EHsc to the compilation command to avoid errors with oneDPL’s experimental ranges API that uses exceptions.

 • The using namespace oneapi; directive in a oneDPL program code may result in compilation errors with some compilers including GCC 7 and earlier.
-Instead of this directive, explicitly use oneapi::dpl namespace, or create a namespace alias.
+Instead of this directive, explicitly use the oneapi::dpl namespace, the shorter dpl namespace alias, or create your own alias.

 • std::array::at member function cannot be used in kernels because it may throw an exception; use std::array::operator[] instead.